alifathi-h1/trellox/README.md

 </p>

 Trellox Tool is written in Python3 and designed to list and pull Trello boards.
-It can be used by Penetration testers/bug bounty hunters to demonstrate the validity and impact of leaked Trello Keys.
+It can be used by penetration testers/bug bounty hunters to demonstrate the validity and impact of leaked Trello Keys.

 ## Requirements <br>